One way Andrew Luck is special is his ability to throw through (or after) a hit. Big Ben was better; before injuries. |

 I am wrong if: I can fail in two directions.
 If the Colts make the playoffs again I am wrong, but if Luck fails to improve in completion percentage and in limiting interceptions I am also wrong.
 If the Colts defense fails to improve I will not count it against this prediction, this is more about the undo blame put on quarterbacks.

-It is better to be Lucky than good (I held off on that joke for
+It is better to be Lucky than good (I held off on that joke for the entire column).
+Next year Luck will be good, but he will need more luck to make the playoffs again. |

 No comments: